Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 The most common mistakes when choosing Panama vs. Dubai

-3. Ignore Dubai's corporate tax.
+3. Underestimating Dubai's Corporate Tax from 2023.
 Before 2023, Dubai had zero taxes, even for companies.
-Today, the 9% corporate tax changes the calculations for those with non-qualified income or operating outside the Free Zones.
+Today, the 9% tax rate changes the calculation for non-qualified income or transactions outside the Free Zone.
+It must be calculated precisely based on the business profile.

 ✉️ Write to us on WhatsAppFrequently Asked Questions about Panama vs. Dubai